joaovitordesp/joaovitordesp/README.md

-### Hi!!👋👋👋  My name is João Vitor, I'm 25 years old!!
+### Hi!!👋👋👋  My name is João Vitor, I'm 26 years old!!
 Find out more about me and my skills below!

-I am a backend-focused Software Engineer, 6+ years experience, with expertise in technologies such as Node.js, Java, Golang, Spring and AWS.
-I have solid experience in the banking industry, ecommerce and governmental systems, where I apply my skills to create robust and scalable solutions.
-Throughout my career, I have been actively involved in designing and implementing complex systems, leveraging AWS services like ECS, S3, CloudWatch, DynamoDB, Lambda, API Gateway, AWS Batch, and SNS to deliver high-performance solutions.
+I am a backend-focused Software Engineer with over 6 years of experience, specializing in technologies such as Node.js, TypeScript, Java (Spring Framework), and AWS.
+I have strong expertise in the banking industry, where I build robust and scalable systems that support critical operations.

-Currently, I work as a backend engineer, utilizing Nodejs, Java, Spring Boot, SQL, Microservices, and AWS.
+Currently, I work as a backend engineer, applying technologies like Node.js, TypeScript, JavaScript, Java (Spring Boot), SQL, and AWS to develop APIs, microservices, and data pipelines.
+I integrate complex APIs and optimize workflows to deliver efficient, high-quality solutions.

-I hold a degree in Systems Analysis and Development from College Projeção, where I gained a strong foundation in software engineering concepts and agile development.
-In addition to my professional work, I dedicate my free time to continuous learning, exploring new technologies, and refining my skills through personal projects.
+I hold a degree in Systems Analysis and Development from College Projeção, where I built a solid foundation in software engineering and agile practices.
+Outside of work, I’m passionate about continuous learning and personal projects, which I share on GitHub: github.com/joaovitordesp.

-In addition to my technical skills, I am recognized for my ability to collaborate effectively in multidisciplinary teams.
-I possess strong communication skills and am known for my proactive approach to problem-solving.
-I am committed to delivering high-quality results, prioritizing transparency and effective communication at all levels.
-My adaptability and quick learning ability enable me to tackle new challenges with confidence, while my passion for learning and teaching strengthens my role as an active and engaged team member.
+Key Achievements:
+🚀 Boosted performance by 280% after refactoring a slow batch process by optimizing queries and isolating business logic.
+Delivered the solution in 21 days (vs. 30 days estimated).

+📈 Increased physical product sales by 40% by creating a batch system for physical title campaigns, previously digital-only.

+🧱 Modernized legacy infrastructure by developing an AWS Lambda to automate client inclusion in bank service packages.

+I’m recognized for being proactive, communicative, and a problem-solver.
+I enjoy collaborating in agile teams, value clean and maintainable code, and aim to deliver impactful solutions.

+Tech Skills:
+Languages: Node.js, TypeScript, JavaScript, Java, Golang

+Frameworks: Spring Boot, Spring MVC, Express, Next, Gin Spring Security, Spring Data, Hibernate, JPA

+Cloud & DevOps: AWS (Lambda, ECS, S3, CloudWatch, SNS, SQS, API Gateway, DynamoDB), Docker

+Databases: MySQL, PostgreSQL, MongoDB

+Tools: Maven, JDBC, Vite, JUnit, Git (GitHub, GitLab), Postman, Insomnia, IntelliJ, STS

+Concepts: Microservices, RESTful APIs, Solid, DDD, Agile (SCRUM), Clean Code

 Technical Abilities:
 - Nodejs